Bristol Blitz: First raids

 On 2 November 1940, the Luftwaffe dropped 5,000 incendiary and 10,000 high explosive bombs on the old city in a night raid.

 On 24 November 1940, Luftflotte 3 bombers left Germany to bomb Bristol.
 The attack started at 6:30 pm and continued in waves.
 Groups of two or three bombers passed over Bristol and dropped in total around 12,000 incendiary bombs and 160 tons of high-explosive bombs; within an hour over 70 fires had started.
 Park Street was "smashed" and the Bristol Museum & Art Gallery hit, 207 people were killed and thousands of houses were destroyed or damaged.
 The area that is now Castle Park was extensively damaged.
 The Jacobean St Peter's Hospital was destroyed, and the 17th century timber-framed Dutch House was damaged and subsequently demolished.
 Four of Bristol's ancient churches (St Peter's, the interior of St Nicholas, St Mary-le-Port and Temple Church) were also badly damaged.
 St James' Presbyterian Church was gutted.

-The Lord Mayor of Bristol, Alderman Thomas Underwood, described the effect of the raids as "The City of Churches had in one night become the city of ruins."
+The Lord Mayor of Bristol, Alderman Thomas Underdown, described the effect of the raids as "The 'City of Churches' had in one night become the city of ruins."

 On 7 December 1940, bombs hit a Bristol to Salisbury train, killing several passengers including a number of soldiers.